MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 9. Stalin: "Prospects of the Revolution in China" (November 1926), Works, Volume VIII.
 Foreign Languages Publishing House, Moscow, 1954, p.
 382.

-10. Outline Constitution of the Chinese Soviet Republic (Adopted at the First National Congress of Chinese Soviets on November 7, 1931), in Su-wei-ai Chung-kuo (Soviet China), printed in Moscow in Chinese.
+10. Outline Constitution of the Chinese Soviet Republic (Adopted at the First National Congress of Chinese Soviets on November 7, 1931), in Su-wei-ai Zhong-kuo (Soviet China), printed in Moscow in Chinese.
 Soviet Foreign Languages Publishing House, 1933, pp. 38-39.

 11. Mao Zedong: Selected Works, op. cit., Volume 3, pp. 96-97.

 FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY

 12. Mao Zedong: ibid., p.
 97. The original text, published prior to the establishment of the Communist regime in 1949, also calls for the "dictatorship of the united front of several revolutionary parties" in addition to the revolutionary classes.
-(Cf. Mao Zedong: Hsuan-chi (Selected Works), Ta-lien (Dairen) Ta-chung Shutien, November 1947, pp. 185-186.)
+(Cf. Mao Zedong: Hsuan-chi (Selected Works), Ta-lien (Dairen) Ta-zhong Shutien, November 1947, pp. 185-186.)

 13. Ibid., p.
 89.